The complete guide to the best things to do in Vancouver, Canada!

-Granville has tons of restaurants to choose from including The Bridges Bistro, Tony’s Fish & Oyster Cafe and the dozen food stalls within the public market.
+Granville Island has tons of restaurants to choose from including Tap & Barrel, Tony’s Fish & Oyster Cafe and the dozen food stalls within the public market.

 In addition to all of those great places, The Granville Island Brewery is here serving up perfect pints to try.

 Take a tour of the brewhouse, stop in for a tasting flight & lunch or grab something from the retail shop.

 Cycle around the quaint streets and gorgeous parks on Granville Iwsland or opt for a kayak or paddleboard rental to take to the water for a little adventure and some fantastic views.

 Lynn Canyon Park is located in North Vancouver and is home to some of the most beautiful woods the city has to offer.

 Accessible via public transit as well as cars, this location has a great range of trails for all.